The Royal Ballet School has a long tradition of encouraging choreographic work with students of all ages.

 1st Year students cover a series of introductory composition sessions involving understanding of time and space, improvisation, gesture, using music and developing new ideas from ballet principles.

 In 2nd Year there is group work, choreographic craft development, music education, wider vocabulary development and longer projects involving collaboration on a given theme which culminate in the Ursula Moreton Emerging Choreographer performance.

 At White Lodge there is the Ninette De Valois Emerging Choreographer performance for Years 7, 8 and 9 the Kenneth Macmillan Emerging Choreographer performance for Years 10 and 11.
 Choreographic work at White Lodge is overseen by Dr Susie Cooper and ballet staff.

 The Ursula Moreton Emerging Choreographer performance at Covent Garden was created in 1973 to encourage choreographic talent.
-Winners have included Adam Cooper, Matthew Hart, Michael Clark, Jonathan Burrows, William Tuckett, Christopher Hampson, Christopher Wheeldon, Cathy Marston, Xander Parish and Liam Scarlett, all of whom have gone on to make careers as choreographers.
+Winners have included Adam Cooper, Matthew Hart, Michael Clark, Jonathan Burrows, William Tuckett, Christopher Hampson, Christopher Wheeldon, Cathy Marston and Xander Parish, all of whom have gone on to make careers as choreographers.